Pop Music with Jazz Influences: A Melodic Marriage

 The earliest detectable jazz influence in pop can be traced back to the swing era of the 1930s and 40s.
 Big band sound, characterized by its strong brass section, rhythmic drive, and sophisticated arrangements, began to seep into popular song structures.
 Artists like Benny Goodman, Count Basie, and Duke Ellington, while primarily jazz musicians, achieved significant crossover success, demonstrating the inherent appeal of jazz elements to a wider audience.
 Their influence can be heard in the polished arrangements and rhythmic complexity of many early pop songs.

 The post-war era witnessed the emergence of a new generation of musicians who consciously blended jazz and pop.
-Artists like Ella Fitzgerald, with her impeccable phrasing and improvisational skills, seamlessly bridged the gap between jazz standards and accessible pop melodies.
+In practice, artists like Ella Fitzgerald, with her impeccable phrasing and improvisational skills, naturally bridged the gap between jazz standards and accessible pop melodies.
 Her collaborations with Louis Armstrong and other jazz greats showcased the inherent compatibility of these two genres.
 Similarly, Nat King Cole, known for his smooth baritone voice and sophisticated arrangements, created a sound that was undeniably pop but deeply rooted in jazz phrasing and harmony.

 The 1960s and Beyond: A New Wave of Fusion